dreignier/playground-qZqn74B4/part11/statement.md

 }
 ```

-This code is wrong.
-Because the result of your function is `job().then` result.
+However, this code is wrong because the result of your function is `job().then` result.
 You broke the chain again.
 Use the promise chaining feature:

 ```javascript
 function test() {